The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

 This allowance is not payable for children placed in residential schools, for which all costs are paid by the health insurance system, the state or social welfare.

-The amount of the allowance is €149.26 per month.
-Children with a disability rating of at least 80% are eligible for an allowance supplement, the amount of which varies according to their needs or degree of disability.
-To determine the amount of the supplement, the child's condition is classified by a Committee for the Rights and Self-dependency of Disabled Persons (CDAPH) in one of six categories, using a rating scale that assesses the special care needs and costs, the financial consequences arising from the disability and/or loss of income for a parent staying at home to look after the child, and the need for a paid carer.
+The amount of the allowance is €153.01 per month.
+According to their needs or degree of disability, an allowance supplement may be paid.
+To determine the amount of the supplement, the child's condition is classified by a Commission on the Rights and Autonomy of People with Disabilities (CDAPH) in one of six categories, using a rating scale that assesses the special care needs and costs, the financial consequences arising from the disability and/or loss of income for a parent staying at home to look after the child, and the need for a paid carer.

-The monthly amounts of the supplement (from April 1st, 2024 to March 31st, 2025) are as follows:
+The monthly amounts of the supplement (from 1 April 2026 to 31 March 2027) are as follows:

 On a category-by-category basis, this top-up comes to: